Decoding Generalization from Memorization in Deep Neural Networks: Methods

-A summary of the models and datasets with training set size and number of parameters is in Table \ref{parameters} in the Appendix.
-The average training and testing accuracies of all the models over three runs are shown in Table \ref{Training_acc} and \ref{Testing_acc} in section \ref{train_test_acc}.
-More details of these models, hyperparameters \& training are available in Section \ref{more_details_models}.
-Following standard practice in probing memorized models (e.g. \citep{stephensongeometry}), we do not use explicit regularizers such as Dropout or batchnorm, or early stopping, unless otherwise mentioned, as a result of which our baseline test accuracy numbers are often much lower than what is usually found with standard training of these models.
+A summary of the models, datasets, training set sizes, and number of parameters is provided in Table~\ref{parameters}.
+Tables \ref{Training_acc} and \ref{Testing_acc} report the average training and test accuracies of all models over three runs.
+Additional details on the models, hyperparameters, and training procedures are also included in the Appendix.
+The general terminology used in this work is also explained in the Appendix.

+Following standard practice in studying memorized models (e.g. \cite{stephensongeometry}), we do not use explicit regularizers such as dropout or batchnorm, or early stopping, unless otherwise mentioned, as a result of which our baseline test accuracy numbers are often much lower than what is usually found with standard training of these models.
 All the models are trained to either reach very high training accuracies (i.e. $99\% - 100\%$) or trained until 500 epochs.
-Some models did not result in such high accuracies, in which case, results have been shown on the model obtained at epoch 500.
+Some models did not reach such high accuracies, in which case, results have been shown on the model obtained at epoch 500.
 We trained 3 instances of each model and results displayed are averaged over these instances with the shaded region indicating the range of results also indicated in the plots.